timwright12/vets-website/docs/forms-library/src/my-first-form.md

 ## Form Schema

-The main file we will continue to focus on is `form.js`, lets open up new-form/config/form.js and take a look, you should see this code inside the file -
+The main file we will continue to focus on for the moment is `form.js`, lets open up new-form/config/form.js and take a look, you should see this code inside the file -

 ```javascript
 // import fullSchema from 'vets-json-schema/dist/-schema.json';